-The smartphone industry has very high competition and evolving technology has entered that phase, where we go over a new innovation every other day and The fingerprint scanner has evolved too, with the current buzzword being in-display fingerprint scanners.
-In the present blog describes how fingerprint scanner works, in-display fingerprint scanner, and Its types like a capacitive fingerprint scanner, optical fingerprint scanner, and ultrasonic fingerprint scanner.
+The smartphone industry has very high competition and evolving technology has entered that phase, where we go over a new innovation every other day.
+The fingerprint scanner has evolved too, with the current buzzword being in-display fingerprint scanners.
+The present blog describes how fingerprint scanner works, in-display fingerprint scanner, and Its types like a capacitive fingerprint scanner, optical fingerprint scanner, and ultrasonic fingerprint scanner

 It is the next large thing in the smartphone market.
 And it looks and feels futuristic.
 Be that as it may, aside from the looks, is the new in-display fingerprint scanner any great?
 What’s more, how can it contrast with the normal capacitive fingerprint scanner?
 Let’s find out… Human fingerprints are actually very unique and no two people will have the same fingerprint.
 Even twins will not have similar fingerprints.